+- [140] Waste Load Objective(s): Are objectives relating to incremental reduction; maintenance; or under special circumstances, incremental increase in waste loads, calculated to give effect to relevant in-water resource water quality objectives.
+Waste Load Objectives refer to the water resource Management Unit as a whole and not to specific water users, though they do consider technical, economic and administrative realities. - [141] Wastewater: Any water used from domestic, industrial, commercial or agricultural activities, surface runoff or stormwater, which may contain physical, chemical and biological pollutants. - [142] Wastewater treatment: Chemical, biological, and mechanical procedures applied to an industrial or municipal discharge or to any other sources of contaminated water to remove, reduce, or neutralize contaminants.

+[143] Watercourse: Means -

-- [134] Waste discharge standard(s): Are rules, criteria or limits that are established to regulate the unnatural altering of the water quality of water resources by wastewater that needs to be discharged; and ensure that such discharges are compatible with receiving water quality requirements. - [135] Waste Load Objective(s): Are objectives relating to incremental reduction; maintenance; or under special circumstances, incremental increase in waste loads, calculated to give effect to relevant in-water resource water quality objectives.
-Waste Load Objectives refer to the water resource Management Unit as a whole and not to specific water users, though they do consider technical, economic and administrative realities. - [136] Wastewater: Any water used from domestic, industrial, commercial or agricultural activities, surface runoff or stormwater, which may contain physical, chemical and biological pollutants. - [137] Wastewater treatment: Chemical, biological, and mechanical procedures applied to an industrial or municipal discharge or to any other sources of contaminated water to remove, reduce, or neutralize contaminants. - [138] Watercourse: Means - a river or spring; - ▶ a natural channel in which water flows regularly or intermittently; and - a wetland, lake or dam into which, or from which, water flows; - ▶ A reference to a watercourse includes, where relevant, its bed and banks. - [139] Water Management Institution: Means a Catchment Management Agency, a Water User Association, a Body Responsible for International Water Management or any person (i.e. a natural person, a juristic person, an unincorporated body, an association, an organ of state and the Minister of Water and Sanitation) who fulfils the functions of a Water Management Institution, in terms of the National Water Act, 1998 (Act No. 36 of 1998); - [140] Water Pollution: Means the direct or indirect alteration of the physical, chemical or biological properties of water resource so as to make it less fit for any beneficial purpose for which it may reasonably be expected to be used; or harmful or potentially harmful to:
+- a river or spring; - ▶ a natural channel in which water flows regularly or intermittently; and - a wetland, lake or dam into which, or from which, water flows; - ▶ A reference to a watercourse includes, where relevant, its bed and banks. - [144] Water Management Institution: Means a Catchment Management Agency, a Water User Association, a Body Responsible for International Water Management or any person (i.e. a natural person, a juristic person, an unincorporated body, an association, an organ of state and the Minister of Water and Sanitation) who fulfils the functions of a Water Management Institution, in terms of the National Water Act, 1998 (Act No. 36 of 1998); - [145] Water Pollution: Means the direct or indirect alteration of the physical, chemical or biological properties of water resource so as to make it less fit for any beneficial purpose for which it may reasonably be expected to be used; or harmful or potentially harmful to:

-- ▶ the welfare, health or safety of human beings: - any aquatic or non-aquatic organisms; - ▶ the resource quality; or - property. - [141] Water quality: The biological, chemical, and physical conditions of a waterbody.
-It is a measure of a waterbody's ability to support beneficial water use. - [142] Water Quality Planning Limit(s): Are Resource Water Quality Objectives utilised for water quality planning purposes. - [143] Water resource: Includes a watercourse, surface water, estuary, or an aquifer, but excludes coastal marine waters. - [144] Water Services Institution: Means a Water Services Authority, a Water Services Provider or a Water Board established under the Water Services Act, 1997 (Act No. 108 of 1997).
+- the welfare, health or safety of human beings: - any aquatic or non-aquatic organisms; - the resource quality; or - property. - [146] Water quality: The biological, chemical, and physical conditions of a waterbody.
+It is a measure of a waterbody's ability to support beneficial water use. - [147] Water Quality Planning Limit(s): Are Resource Water Quality Objectives utilised for water quality planning purposes. - [148] Water resource: Includes a watercourse, surface water, estuary, or an aquifer, but excludes coastal marine waters. - [149] Water Services Institution: Means a Water Services Authority, a Water Services Provider or a Water Board established under the Water Services Act, 1997 (Act No. 108 of 1997).